gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ```

-Here we are simply parsing and storing the remaining **entities** identified by LUIS, reply with the **entity** values we successfully parsed, and wait for the next message.
+Here we simply parse and store the **entities** identified by LUIS, reply with the **entity** values we successfully parsed, and wait for the next message.
 Let's also make the *None* method a little more informative:

 ```csharp
         [LuisIntent("")]